sayan8759/SCVul-AI/README.md

 # SCVul-AI
- A security tool to detect vulnerabilities in Ethereum Smart Contracts(.sol files)
+ A security tool to detect vulnerabilities in Ethereum Smart Contracts(.sol files) using Deep Learning approach.